Interval between two sun sights

 Calculating this local apparent noon sight is straightforward without any formula, and we design it on the map as a latitude.

-In fact, you can execute the local apparent noon sight only at the moment when the sun culminates during the day
+In fact, you can take the local apparent noon sight only at the moment when the sun culminates during the day

 Interval between two sun sights, image of local apparent noon and sun's path